Jen Clements

 YO1 7PX

-This project will gather evidence to better understand the social and cultural value of an understudied part of English treescapes: Trees outside Woodlands in peri-urban and rural areas (ToWPUR).
+This project has gathered evidence to better understand the social and cultural value of an understudied part of English treescapes: Trees outside Woodlands in peri-urban and rural areas (ToWPUR).
 The research will feed into a variety of policy aims relating to the societal benefits and impact of tree-planting and management.

 This review summarises the available economic literature on barriers and enabling factors affecting the ability of specific publics to access woodlands.
 In particular, distance to woodland, income, socioeconomic variables, health and disability are analysed as factors affecting individuals’ frequency of visits to woodlands and willingness to pay (WTP) for woodland recreation.